RangamaniLabUCSD/smart/joss-paper/paper.md

 The propagation and reaction of chemical substances in cell signaling pathways can be represented by coupled nonlinear systems of reaction-transport equations.
-These reaction pathways include numerous chemical species that react across boundaries or interfaces (*e.g.* the cell membrane and membranes of organelles within the cell) and domains (*e.g.* the bulk cell volume and the interior of organelles).
+These reaction pathways include numerous chemical species that react across boundaries or interfaces (e.g., the cell membrane and membranes of organelles within the cell) and domains (e.g., the bulk cell volume and the interior of organelles).
 Such systems of multi-dimensional partial differential equations (PDEs) are notoriously difficult to solve because of their high dimensionality, non-linearities, strong coupling, stiffness, and potential instabilities.
 In this work, we describe *Spatial Modeling Algorithms for Reactions and Transport* (SMART),